andrestack/hinterland-web/src/content/blog/difference-between-website-and-web-app.md

 {
   "draft": false,
-  "title": "What is the Difference Between a Website and a Web App?", "snippet": "In today's digital landscape, the terms \"web application\" and \"website\" are often used interchangeably, but they represent distinct concepts in the world wide web.
-This article will delve into the key differences between them.", "image": {
+  "title": "What is the Difference Between a Website and a Web App?", "snippet": "In today's digital landscape, the terms \"web application\" and \"website\" are often used interchangeably, but they represent distinct concepts in the world wide web.", "image": {
     "src": "https://images.unsplash.com/photo-1667372393119-3d4c48d07fc9?&fit=crop&w=430&h=240",
     "alt": "frontend master"